GabrielGiurgica/Udacity-Data-Engineering-Capstone-Project/README.md

 - [Pandas](https://pandas.pydata.org/): was chosen for the ease with which HTML tables are read.
 - [Amazon S3](https://aws.amazon.com/s3/): it was chosen because it is highly scalable, reliable, fast and inexpensive data storage.

-To run the pipeline, the following steps must be followed:
+To run the pipeline, the next steps have to be followed:
 1. Complete **dl.cfg** configuration file.
 It is recommended that the KEY and SECRET fields have the values of an IAM User that has only [AmazonS3FullAccess policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-iam-awsmanpol.html) attached.
+For the S3 field, it is necessary to pass the S3 bucket name.
 Be careful not to put the entered values between single or double quotes.
 2. Run the command from the project root.
 ```
 python -m etl